roman-milk/roman-milk.github.io/daddy-watches-laceys-phonefucking.md

  He had a good point, I mean, most wives would think cybersex or phonesex is cheating, which is hot to me; but what's really hot, of course, is that married guys actually sneak around sticking their dicks in other women.
 "Yeah for real?"

  Paul's response was entirely evasive and defensive.
 "Well you have to remember she's pregnant, she has gotten pretty big and she is worried about hurting the baby, so she and I don't fuck now."
-Report_Story #2